dhis2/developer-portal/docs/plugins/general-plugin-guide.md

 -   render based on incoming props
 -   call host callbacks when you want to update something

-The example below is intentionally small.
-It’s just enough to show the props/callback loop.
+The example below illustrates a very simple props/callback loop.

 :::info Minimal functional example
 This example is intentionally minimal (but functional).
 It uses plain HTML elements and does not leverage the DHIS2 UI library.

 For a more complete example (including DHIS2 UI components, i18n patterns, and additional safeguards), see the [Reference Form Field Plugin](https://github.com/dhis2/reference-form-field-plugin).
 :::

-Here is a minimal Capture form field example:

 ```tsx
 // src/Plugin.tsx